Azure/Industrial-IoT/docs/opc-publisher/commandline.md

 > This documentation applies to version 2.9

 The following OPC Publisher configuration can be applied by Command Line Interface (CLI) options or as environment variable settings.
-CamelCase options can also be provided using environment variables.
+Any CamelCase options can also be provided using environment variables (without the preceeding `--`).

-> IMPORTANT Environment variable (option) names just like the command line options are **case-sensitive**!
+> IMPORTANT The command line of OPC Publisher only understands below command line options.
+You cannot specify environment variables on the command line (e.g., like `env1=value env2=value`).
+All option names are **case-sensitive**!

 When both environment variable and CLI argument are provided, the command line option will override the environment variable.